Quantum algorithms for equational reasoning: Results

 since only the non-zero terms in the summation correspond to the strings that simultaneously belong to both equivalence classes.
-The ratio $F(X_{S_1,\omega_1}, X_{S_2,\omega_2})$ can be efficiently measured using the swap test algorithm~\cite{PhysRevLett.87.167902}, which requires only a polynomial number of gates relative to the system size.
-Furthermore, as discussed in Appendix~\ref{app:analog_fidelity}, fidelity between orbit states can also be efficiently estimated on analog quantum simulators such as quantum annealers.
+The ratio $F(X_{S_1,\omega_1}, X_{S_2,\omega_2})$ can be efficiently measured using the swap test algorithm~\cite{PhysRevLett.87.167902}, which requires only a polynomial number of gates relative to the length of the input words.
+Furthermore, as discussed in Supplementary Text, fidelity between orbit states can also be efficiently estimated on analog quantum simulators such as quantum annealers.